View the full list of fields, first using long-form arguments:

 additional boot configurations and compute node images.

 tool.
-For example, the administrator can change the name and description of
+For example, you can change the name and description of

 the newly created boot configuration on a freshly installed system using